johnhelmuth/in-dire-straits-content/tatterpedia/3.factions/index.md

 description: A list of factions in the game.
 ---

+### Banesian Underground

+There are rumours that there is a group of people, the *Banesian Underground* on Bane's Eye who work against the current government, that they consider to be illegitimate and fascist.
+These rumours are suppressed by Bane's Eye operatives whenever they crop up.

+### Galactic Standards Organization (GSO)

+The GSO is an intergalactic standards body that maintains and publishes technical, social, and spiritual standards used by sapients everywhere.

+The GSO's work is funded by membership dues.
+Most polities, universities, organizations, and large corporations in known space are members of the GSO, and includes representatives in the various working groups that determine the standards.

+#### List of GSO Standards.
+* GSO No. [000000000001](/tatterpedia/gso-standards/00000000001-universal-interstellar-time) Universal Interstellar Time (UIT).
+* GSO No. [314159265359](/tatterpedia/gso-standards/314159265359-intership-interspecies-secure-meeting-protocol) - Intership / interspecies secure meeting protocol.

+### Kel-Azaan Resistance

+A coalition of distant interstellar civilizations on the far side of known space who fought against the [Invicta Swarm](/tatterpedia/sapient-species#invicta-swarm) expansion in the last decade or so.

+### Majestic Services

+A company incorporated in Bane’s Eye that runs several passenger liners within the local cluster, including the _Siouxiana_, which destroyed by the Pirate Queen Ramekin Finch on 7922-007.

 ### Science Foundation

 Independent of any local or cluster government(s), the **Science